steplee/notes/nlp/jurafsky-book.md

 Model things such as `part-of`, `disrupts`, `causes`, `location-of`, etc.
   - Can do by regex or parsing pretty effectively, but with low recall.
   - Supervised works better, but must label a corpus AND fix classes of entities.
 First NER is done, then classifiers are run pairwise to determine which entities are related, then another classifier is used to determine which entity.
 An advanced classifier may use **syntactic paths**, running the classifier on the sequence of nodes from one word to another in the parsed tree.
-  - Semi-supervised by having a few high-precision *seed patterns* or *seed tuples* allow bootstrapping by finding all sentecnes that contain the entities and __extracting and generalizing the context around them to learn new patterns__.
+  - Semi-supervised by having a few high-precision *seed patterns* or *seed tuples* allow bootstrapping by finding all sentences that contain the entities and __extracting and generalizing the context around them to learn new patterns__.
 We would find the pair of entities, capture all perhaps interior words, punctuation, adpositions, etc. and search for these structures to find __other__ entities.
 We can even prevent __semantic drift__ by assigning confidence values.
 We can use the confidence measures, `hits` and `finds`, to assess evidence of new tuple/relations and use the **noisy-or** model to accept/reject them.
     - In noisy-or, for a tuple to be false, *all* of its supporting patterns must have been in error AND the sources of their individual failures are independent.
 So the probability that *all* of them are wrong is $1\ -\ \prod{confidence(p_i)}$

   - Distant Supervision: TODO